 Traditionally, the terms of Italian funds targeting only domestic investors are simpler than those seeking commitments from international investors, although the gap is slowly closing and standard fund terms in the private equity arena are becoming the norm also for purely domestic funds.

-Side letters are commonly issued to address investor-specific needs or requests including seats on the advisory committee, co-investment opportunities and particular information or assistance requirements.
-MFN clauses are recurring provisions in side letters.
+Side letters are commonly issued to address investor-specific needs or requests, including seats on the advisory committee, co-investment opportunities and particular information or assistance requirements.
+Most-favoured nation clauses are recurring provisions in side letters.
 As the governing rules of a fund prevail over conflicting terms contained in side letters, care should be taken in determining whether (or subject to what conditions) a particular matter can be dealt with through a side letter.

 iii Key items for disclosure

 Fund managers generally prepare a private placement memorandum (PPM) containing information in line with market practice for delivery to potential investors.
 A PPM typically includes information on the manager and its team, an overview of the relevant market, a description of the manager's investment strategy, deal flow, sourcing and investment process, the track record of the manager and senior team members, case studies from the manager's track record, a summary of key terms, a description of risk factors and a discussion of the main legal, regulatory and tax considerations affecting an investment in the fund.
 It is common practice for managers also to establish an electronic data room containing more detailed information on the manager and its investment transactions, legal documentation, updates and, frequently, responses to a standard due diligence questionnaire (DDQ) designed to streamline the due diligence process.
 PPMs and standard DDQs are very often prepared with the assistance of a placement agent.